Minimal nondegenerate extensions: Introduction

-It is automatically symmetric.
-Note that the centralizer $\cZ_{2}(\cB \subset \cC)$ of any inclusion always contains the M\"uger centre $\cZ_{2}(\cB)$ as a fully faithful subcategory.
+The ``radical'' of a braided fusion category $\cB$ is the centralizer of the identity inclusion, and is called the \define{M\"uger centre} $\cZ_{(2)}(\cB)$ of $\cB$.
+It is automatically a symmetric monoidal category and is contained as a full subcategory in the centralizer $\cZ_{2}(\cB \subset \cC)$ of any inclusion.
+A braided fusion category $\cB$ is called \define{nondegenerate} when its M\"uger centre is the ``trivial symmetric fusion category'', i.e.\ when $\cZ_{(2)}(\cB)$ is equivalent to the category $\Vec$ of finite-dimensional vector spaces.
+A braided fusion category $\cB$ is \define{slightly degenerate} when $\cZ_{(2)}(\cB)$ is the categorical version of $(\bZ_2, q : e \mapsto -1)$ from above, in other words when $\cZ_{(2)}(\cB)$ is equivalent as a symmetric fusion category to the category $\sVec$ of finite-dimensional super vector spaces.

-A braided fusion category is called \define{nondegenerate} when its M\"uger centre is equivalent to the category $\Vec$ of finite-dimensional vector spaces, and \define{slightly degenerate} when its M\"uger centre is equivalent (as a symmetric fusion category) to the category $\sVec$ of finite-dimensional super vector spaces.
-In other words, a slightly degenerate braided fusion category $\cB$ is one with a distinguished nontrivial object $e \in \cB$, corresponding to the odd line $\bk^{0|1} \in \sVec$, which squares to the identity object, is invisible to all other objects, and whose self-braiding is $\beta_{e,e} = -\id_{e\otimes e}$.
+Let $(A,q)$ be a finite abelian group with a quadratic form $q$ and associated bilinear form $b$.
+It is natural to try to extend $(A,q)$ to a larger group $A'$ with a quadratic form $q'$ which is nondegenerate.
+Such an extension is \define{minimal} when the orthogonal of $A \subset A'$ contains nothing more than $\operatorname{rad}(A,b)$.
+For groups, it turns out that such minimal extensions always exist.
+The same question makes sense for braided fusion categories: a \define{minimal nondegenerate extension} of a braided fusion category $\cB$ is an inclusion $\cB \subset \cM$ such that $\cM$ is nondegenerate and the canonical inclusion $\cZ_{2}(\cB) \subset \cZ_{2}(\cB \subset \cM)$ is an equivalence.
+Generalizing the group case, M\"uger asked in \cite{MR1990929} whether every braided fusion category admits a minimal nondegenerate extension.